lowen1atwit/6150_Individual_Project/README.md

 Python, along with a host of libraries (NumPy, Pandas, Matplotlib, Seaborn), was used to process the data and carry out the analysis.

-This repository contains code, datasets, pictures and the final report for this project.
+This repository contains code, datasets, pictures, as well as the final report for this project.

 Welcome!